-7. INVESTMENT IN JOINT VENTURES
+6. INVESTMENT IN JOINT VENTURES

-The Trust accounts for its interest in joint ventures using the equity method.
+The Trust accounts for its joint venture interests using the equity method.
 The following table details the Trust's ownership interest in its equity accounted investments:

-Equity Investee Location Principal Activity December 31, 2020 December 31, 2019 TIP Albert Limited Partnership Ottawa Develop, own and operate investment property 38.83% (1) 33.3% Fairview Limited Partnership Burlington Develop, own and operate investment property 25.0% 25.0%
+Equity Investee Location Principal Activity December 31, 2021 December 31, 2020 TIP Albert Limited Partnership Ottawa Develop, own and operate investment property (1) 38.83% 38.83% Fairview Limited Partnership Burlington Develop, own and operate investment property 25.0% 25.0%

-(1) On October 14, 2020, TIP Albert Limited Partnership decreased its ownership in the development site at 900 Albert Street Ottawa from 100% to 85.83%.
-Also on that date, the Trust acquired a direct ownership of 14.17% of the development site reported under Property under Development (see note 5) as a joint operation and increased its ownership in TIP Albert Limited Partnership to 38.83% (which continues to represent a 33.3% interest in the development property).
+(1) TIP Albert Limited Partnership has ownership interest of 85.83% in 801 Albert Street Inc., the development site at 900 Albert Street Ottawa.
+The Trust has ownership interest of 33.33% in 801 Albert Street Inc. through its 38.83% ownership in TIP Albert Limited Partnership.
+The Trust holds the remaining ownership of 14.17% interest directly in 801 Albert Street Inc. This 14.17% interest is reported under Property under Development (see note 7) as a joint operation.
 In total, the Trust holds a 47.5% interest in the development property.